Sanshin Zen Community redesign

 • Second Sunday: Hosshin leads a sangha work day or Hoko gives a talk

-• Third Sunday: Talk by Hoko followed by World Peace ceremony
+• Third Sunday: Talk by a novice teacher followed by World Peace ceremony

-• Fifth Sunday: Talk by a senior practitioner
+• Fifth Sunday: Talk by Hoko or a senior practitioner

 Missed a Sunday dharma talk?
 Many recordings are available on our YouTube channel.

-Getting Started in Zen Practice, second & fourth Tuesdays (Sep 26 virtually via Zoom, Oct 10 in-person), 7:30 - 9 pm; more information is here.
+Getting Started in Zen Practice, second & fourth Tuesdays (June 24 online via Zoom & July 8 in-person), 7:00 - 8:30 pm -- sign-up and more information is here.

-Ryaku Fusatsu: Monday evening closest to the 15th day of the month (Sep 18), 7 pm
+Ryaku fusatsu: Monday evening closest to the 15th day of the month (June 16th), 7 - 8 pm

-A retreat consisting only of 14 50-minute periods of zazen, meal periods, and sleep each day.
-Local fully vaccinated practitioners may drop in for one or more periods of zazen as they wish (no fee) or may register for full days with communal meals.
+A retreat consisting only of 14 50-minute periods of zazen, 3 meal periods, and sleep each day.

 Proudly powered by Weebly